StormyCloudInc/checki2p.com/README.md

 ## Stay in Touch

 We value your input and would love to hear your experiences and suggestions.
-For major announcements and updates, watch this repository or visit our [official website](https://stormycloud.org).
+For major announcements and updates, watch this repository or visit www.stormycloud.org.

 Thank you for supporting our efforts to make the internet a more private and secure place!